 Robust & Stable APIs

 We’ve already done extensive testing on both the single server and clustered versions of InfluxDB, so these releases should be considered very stable.
-We’ll be rolling out the 1.0 RC to all of our customers in InfluxCloud over the next week or two.
+We’ll be rolling out the 1.0 release candidate to all of our customers in InfluxCloud over the next week or two.

 Purpose Built for Time-Series